 Grabone’s Landscape

-The great number of existing beautiful landscape images with distinct artistic forces seems to contradict to the fact that traditional landscape painters have little variety of arsenal to use: Light and shade, the nearly opaque forest and the translucent aerial perspectives.
-Arnold Grabone had even less means because of his exclusive use of palette knife.
-On the one hand, the texture of his landscape paintings shows a psychological map of his thought process, thus adding an extra layer to the visual pleasure; one the other hand, neither the luministic haze through glazing nor the vibrant chalk-like brushstroke can be easily obtained through knife blade.
+The great number of existing beautiful landscape images with distinct artistic forces seems to contradict the fact that traditional landscape painters have little variety of arsenal to use: Light and shade, the nearly opaque forest, and the translucent aerial perspectives.
+Arnold Grabone had even less means because of his exclusive use of a palette knife.
+On the one hand, the texture of his landscape paintings shows a psychological map of his thought process, thus adding an extra layer to the visual pleasure; on the other hand, neither the luminist haze through glazing nor the vibrant chalk-like brushstroke can be easily obtained through knife blade.

 For Grabone, some subjects with irregular terrain and rough texture, provide certain advantages to his style.
-In those Alps mountain views, the pressing, wiping and scratching of paint creates clashes and joins of different facets, engendering giant rocks and cliffs with scintillating radiance.
-The paint, sometimes so thick that it retains the relative stiff form, are in the primal forms of different directions, burliness, vigor and characters.
+In those Alps mountain views, the pressing, wiping, and scratching of paint creates clashes and joins of different facets, engendering giant rocks and cliffs with scintillating radiance.
+The paint, sometimes so thick that it retains the relatively stiff form, is in the primal forms of different directions, burliness, vigor, and characters.
 In short, the paint comes alive.

 Grabone's landscape